ilovehotcakes/ESP32-Yun/README.md

 * ssid: ssid of your WiFi network
 * password: passowrd of your WiFi network

-#### Json
+#### Json:
 Use HTTP GET request [http://&lt;ESP32-YUN-IP-ADDRESS&gt;/json]() to get all settings in a Json object.

 ### Button
 * Toggle setup mode: press and hold down for 5 seconds till the led turns on
 * Factory reset: press and hold down for 15 seconds till the led turns off after it turns on at 5 seconds

-### (Optional) Tuning StallGuard4
+### (Optional) tuning StallGuard4
-StallGuard4(SG) is a feature of the motor driver, TMC2209, which provides automatic stall detection and stopping.
-SG requires some trial-and-error as well as some patience to get it working as intended.
+StallGuard4 (SG) is a feature of the motor driver, TMC2209, which provides automatic stall detection and stopping.
+SG requires some trial-and-error as well as some patience to get it working correctly.
 Please refer to the [TMC2209 datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/TMC2209_datasheet_rev1.09.pdf), chapter 16, page 70.

 ## In the works